Should you watch this at weekday movie ticket prices? Yes.

 Occasional shaky camera work

 There are several shots where the camera attempts to follow running or fast-moving characters, with disastrous results.
 The resultant camera work is shaky to the point of causing nausea, which contrasts sharply with the otherwise beautiful visuals of the film.
 It’s an odd directorial choice to include these shots, since they’re more likely to create discomfort rather than tension.

 Too many different narratives to weave into one film

-“The Miracles of Namiya General Store” might have worked better as an anthology like “Sin City: A Dame To Kill For”, but with a plot thread that connects all the stories together.
+“The Miracles of the Namiya General Store” might have worked better as an anthology like “Sin City: A Dame To Kill For”, but with a plot thread that connects all the stories together.
 As it stands, it feels like there are too many storylines to shoehorn into one cohesive narrative, and explicitly telling each story separately might have worked better.

 Gets draggy at several points

-Oddly enough, despite the fact that there are too many plots going on in the film, “The Miracles of Namiya General Store” suffers from terrible pacing at times.
+Oddly enough, despite the fact that there are too many plots going on in the film, “The Miracles of the Namiya General Store” suffers from terrible pacing at times.
 The film lingers too long on unnecessary shots and scenes, belabouring certain points to the point of exhaustion.
 Cutting several scenes would have benefitted the pacing and plotting greatly, as film is a very different medium from print (since the original was a novel).

-“The Miracles of Namiya General Store” shows us what Japanese cinema is capable of, and sets the bar for future films.
+“The Miracles of the Namiya General Store” shows us what Japanese cinema is capable of, and sets the bar for future films.
 However, it could have benefitted from more elegant and concise storytelling.
 Nevertheless, it’s still a touching movie that renews our faith in humanity.

 – 5 October, 2017 (Singapore)